Pelvic Health + Orthopedic Physiotherapist

 Certified in Acupuncture and as a Physio-Doula

-Robyn is one of a select few Canadian physiotherapists that have gone through advanced skills training in labour and birth, and breastfeeding support.
+Robyn is one of a select few Canadian physiotherapists that have gone through advanced skills training in labour and birth, and nursing support.
 Robyn has clinical experience in myofascial release and osteopathic techniques such as craniosacral therapy.

-She enjoys spending time with her husband, dog, and son; as well as yoga and hiking in her spare time.
+She enjoys spending time with her husband, dog, and kids; as well as yoga and hiking in her spare time.
 She loves to garden and cook.
 When she gets the chance, she loves to travel and explore new places and cultures.

 Bachelors of Kinesiology, Minor Psychology - McMaster University